Updated: Oct 27

-Every morning, without fail, I scrape myself out of bed about 5ish, roll out the Yoga mat, and slowly work through a series of sun salutations (see video tutorial below) and various floor exercises.
+Every morning, without fail, I scrape myself out of bed at about 5ish, roll out the Yoga mat, and slowly work through a series of sun salutations and various floor exercises.

 I’ve been doing this religiously for about a year now and not only is it a beautiful way to start each day but it has noticeably increased my flexibility which has translated into fewer injuries and improved physical performance.
-I cannot sing more highly the praises of Yoga.
-(For more on the Yogic science see the suggested reading list below.)
+I cannot sing the praises of Yoga.
+(For more on the Yogic science see the Coulter H. David's Anatomy of Hatha Yoga.)

 The dos and don’ts of stretching

-Before applying the stretch take a deep breath and then exhale as you slowly ease into the position.
+Do take a deep breath before applying a each stretch and ensure to exhale as you slowly ease into the position.

-Whilst holding the stretch position breathe slowly as this helps ease tension.
+Do breathe slowly during the stretch as this helps ease tension.

 Whilst stretching never push or put any pressure against a locked joint.

 Don't hold your breath during a stretch.